HeddaZa/DocumentAssistant/README.md

 - [x] Ollama support
 - [ ] OpenAI integration
 - [ ] Langfuse with docker
+- [ ] Langgraph Agent System for classification
 - [ ] Pictures will be classified
 - [ ] Pdfs will be classified
 - [ ] Neo4j setup
 - [ ] pipeline from document to graphDB entry
+- [ ] optional: graphRAG (was initial plan but is now optional)
 - [ ] Tax return query system